-Fall and/or Spring Semester

-Part time students - 0 to 11.5 units........... \$5.00 Full time students - 12 or more units........... \$7.50 Summer Session Part time students - 0 to 5.5 units....... \$3.50 Full time students - 6 or more units....... \$5.00
+Fall and/or Spring Semester Summer Session Part time students - 0 to 11.5 units \$5.00 Part time students - 0 to 5.5 units \$3.50 Full time students - 12 or more units Full time students - 6 or more units \$5.00

 Health Fee Waivers/Exemptions - this fee can be waived for students who depend exclusively upon prayer for healing in accordance with the teachings of a bona fide religious sect, denomination or organization.
 A student may request to be exempted by petitioning through the Dean of Student Services Office.
-The Health fee may not be waived when a student qualifies for a Board of Governor's Fee Waiver (BOG).
+The Health fee may not be waived when a student qualifies for a California College Promise Grant (CCPG).
 Health Fees are not optional.